jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 ![](images/Symbol%20Language%20(2004).105.jpeg)

-This kind of redirectioning is called an *object trace*.
+This kind of redirecting is called an *object trace*.

 Delegating the object aspect is the main type of object redirection.